Metaphysicist0/Metaphysicist0.github.io/_pages/cv.md

 * **First Prize** in “Intelligent Robot Fighting Competition” of China, Nov 2023.
 * **First Prize** in “Intelligent Robot Fighting Competition” of China, Nov 2022.
 * The *Pursuit of Excellence Scholarship* (the highest honor @ Tongji University, **6/44000, top 0.013% each year**), May 2024.
+* *Qi Di Scholarship* (the highest honor @ the College of Electronic and Information Engineering, sponsored by Qidi Wu, former deputy minister of education), **20/1800, top 1% each year**, May 2024.
 * The distinguished B. E. academic scholarship in Tongji University, 2022-2023.
 * The distinguished activity scholarship in Tongji University, 2022-2023.
 * The distinguished B. E. academic scholarship in Tongji University, 2021-2022.